 Buffett is famous for betting on a sure thing.
 For that reason, he likes to see companies with demonstrated earnings stability.

 Let's examine Cliffs' earnings and free cash flow history:

 Source: S&P Capital IQ.

 Cliffs' earnings have grown dramatically over the past several years.

 Return on equity is a great metric for measuring both management's effectiveness and the strength of a company's competitive advantage or disadvantage -- a classic Buffett consideration.
 When considering return on equity, it's important to make sure a company doesn't have an enormous debt burden, because that will skew your calculations and make the company look much more efficient than it is.

-CEO Joseph Carrabba has been at the job since 2006.
-Prior to that, he worked at Rio Tinto in a number of different positions over two decades.
+CEO Kevin Sharer has been at the job since 2006.
+Prior to that, he worked at Rio Tinto in a number of positions over two decades.

 Mining isn't particularly susceptible to technological disruption.